 |Torque (NM@ RPM)||104 @ 4000||113 @ 4500||112 @ 4000||102 @ 4000||110 @ 3750|

 |Tyres||165 / 70 R 14||185 / 70 R 14||185 / 65 R 15||175 / 65 R 14||185 / 60 R 14|

 |Power Windows||Yes||Yes||Yes||Front Only||Yes|

 |On-Road Price (Bangalore)||6.45 Lac||6.10 Lac||7.50 Lac||5.50 Lac||6.90 Lac|

-What Nissan have managed with the Micra, is to provide a Comfortable, Spacious and fairly good looking car at a reasonable price.
-It has only 3 Cylinders (which has now become quite common in this segment with the Figo and Polo sporting 3 pot engines too) but its powerful and a quiet and refined engine as compared to its competitors.
+What Nissan had already managed with the Micra, was to provide a Comfortable, Spacious and fairly good looking car at a reasonable price.
+With the availability of an extremely fuel efficient and able Diesel engine, the proposition just gets better.
 The car rides and handles well and boasts of excellent fuel efficiency figures too.
-It has first in class features like the Intelligent Key & Engine Start Stop switch.
+It has best in class features like the Intelligent Key & Engine Start Stop switch.